Blog

 Here are some other key differences:

-• Waterfall only allows for testing at the very end.
+• The waterfall approach only allows for testing at the very end.
 Imagine working on a feature for 5 months and testing at the end of that process only to find out that something is broken in the code.
-With agile, you test continuously and spot errors early and you can do rapid prototyping.
+With agile, you test continuously and spot errors early, and you can do rapid prototyping.

 • Waterfall does not allow for frequent deliveries.
 Taking the example from above, it would take your team 5 months to deliver one complete feature.
-In agile, you release finished pieces of it on a biweekly or monthly basis.
+In agile, you release finished pieces on a biweekly or monthly basis, on a regular timeline.

-As you can see, these are some very valid reasons for implementing agile in your own team.
+As you can see, these are some very valid reasons for implementing agile in your team.

 Best practices for agile development